panpann2305/dms1_blog/posts/hiimpan.md

 - [a pan with an egg](https://www.youtube.com/@apanwithanegg)

-# ♡ So, do you want to know anything more about me?
-Let's be friends!!!!
+**✿ So, do you want to know anything more about me?
+Let's be friends!!!!**